carlosportella16/divide-ai/README.md

 # divide-ai

+This project aims to progressively implement a web application that will manage shared expenses in a residence.
+Users will be able to register their expenses (e.g., water, electricity, groceries) along with the expense amount, a brief description, and the number of residents.
+The application will calculate the total expense and divide it among the residents, generating the amount to be paid by each member of the household.

+The frontend of the application will be developed using Angular, and the backend will be simulated using a Fake API implementation with JSON Server.

+## Deployment Address - GitHub Pages
+You can access the project through [this link](https://carlosportella16.github.io/divide-ai/inicio).

+## Prototype
+You can view the project's layout through [this link](https://www.figma.com/file/bq4ZNSyDEdcDzWxoQawcXn/Divide-ai?node-id=0%3A1).
+A [Figma](https://figma.com) account is required to access it.

+## Checklist
+- [x] Create the GitHub repository with the Gitflow structure, i.e., main and develop branches.
+- [x] Use components from a CSS framework (Bootstrap, Materialize, or others).
+- [x] Present responsive layouts for the screens, using CSS frameworks or not.
+- [x] Build web pages with the concept of components.
+- [x] Create the application layout using components, meaning the header and footer should be components.
+- [x] Use at least two types of data binding (Interpolation, Property Binding, Event Binding, and Two Way Data Binding).
+- [x] Pass data through component hierarchy using @Input or @Output.
+- [x] Map components to routes in the routing module.
+- [x] Enable navigation between pages using routes.
+- [x] Pass data between components representing different screens via route parameters.
+- [x] Validate form fields with REGEX and display errors.
+- [x] Disable the submit button while the form is invalid.
+- [x] Make API requests and handle responses with Promises or Observables.
+- [x] Register an entity using an API (JSON Server or Firebase).
+- [x] Display a list of data using the ngFor structural directive.
+- [x] Use the ngIf directive.
+- [x] Format data presentation using Pipes.
+- [x] Build and deploy the application.

+## Execution Manual
+- Clone the repository using `git clone`.
+- Checkout the `develop` branch, which contains the most recent changes.
+- Open the project in Visual Studio Code (VS Code).
+- Open a terminal in VS Code and run the Fake API (JSON Server) using the following command:
+  - Command: `npm run json-server --watch db.json --routes routes.json`
+  - The command should be executed in the root directory of the project, where the `db.json` and `routes.json` files are located.
+- Open a new terminal in VS Code and then run the Angular project:
+  - Command: `ng s`

+# Portuguese Version / Versão em português

+# divide-ai

 Este projeto tem como objetivo implementar progressivamente uma aplicação web que efetuará o controle de despesas em comum de residência, sendo que o usuário poderá cadastrar a despesa que efetuou o pagamento (água, luz, supermercado, etc.), o valor da despesa, uma breve discriminação e a quantidade de moradores, sendo que ao final, a aplicação efetuará a soma e divisão, gerando o valor a ser pago por cada membro da residência.

 O frontend da aplicação será desenvolvido com Angular e o backend simulado pela implementação de uma API Fake, usando o JSON Server.